johnvuko/JTTableViewController/README.md

 ### Minimum usage

+You can either use `JTFullTableViewController` which is almost like `UITableViewController`.
-You have to create an `UITableView` and assign it to `self.tableView`, add it to the `self.view` and set the `delegate` and `dataSource` yourself.
+Or you can inherit from `JTTableViewController`,`UITableViewDelegate`, `UITableViewDataSource`, create an `UITableView`, assign it to `self.tableView`, add it to the `self.view` and set the `delegate` and `dataSource` yourself.
-Or you can inherit from `JTFullTableViewController` instead of `JTTableViewController`.
+If your controller is fullscreen use `JTFullTableViewController` else use `JTTableViewController`.

 ```swift
 import JTTableViewController